Community Climate Funding logo Community Climate Funding logo

 Land Acquisition

-Please refer to the EDF Applicant Guide for full details on ineligible costs.
+Please refer to the How to apply to the Environmental Damages Fund - Canada.ca for full details on ineligible costs.
 If you are unsure about the eligibility of your project and activities, please contact the ECCC office in your region.

 Reporting Requirements